 Uterine fibroids are benign tumors that grow on or within the walls of the uterus.
-Though fibroids are very common, affecting approximately 80 percent of women by age 50, many people with symptoms of fibroids don’t receive the help they need, in part because they remain unsure about their treatment options.
+Fibroids are very common as they affect approximately 80 percent of women by age 50, however many woman with symptoms of fibroids don’t receive the help they need, in part because they are not aware of all their treatment options.

 According to a recent study conducted by the Society of Interventional Radiology, one in five women in the United States believe that hysterectomy is the only treatment option for uterine fibroids.
 This staggering statistic depicts how serious the misinformation surrounding non-surgical treatment options truly is.
 This misinformation often stems from the fact that non-surgical treatments like Uterine Fibroid Embolization (UFE), is not communicated as an option by their doctor or gynecologist.
 Instead, many women have to discover these options via friends, family, or online research.
 In fact, 73 percent of women who have heard of UFE learned about it by talking to others who went through the same experience, online research, or other resources.

 This lack of awareness is concerning when many people are hesitant to undergo a hysterectomy.
 In the United States, over 200,000 hysterectomies are performed for the treatment of uterine fibroids – but many of these hysterectomies aren’t strictly necessary.
 Here is what you need to know about surgical procedures like hysterectomy.